-Last night we dropped our kiddos off at the grandparents for a little summer sleepover that’s becoming a bit of a tradition.
-As we left, I gave my parents one last bit of advice:
+The last time we dropped our kiddos off at the grandparents for a little summer sleepover, I gave my parents one last bit of advice before walking out the door:

 “Don’t wear yourselves out, Mom and Dad, they don’t need much.
 They’d be just as happy going to the park for the afternoon as they would be with anything.”